pngtoolskit.org

 Will it preserve transparency?

-Yes — WebP supports an alpha channel.
-Drop a PNG with transparent regions and the WebP will keep them.
+Yes — WebP supports alpha.
+Drop a PNG with transparent regions and the WebP keeps them.

 Quality < 1 produces lossy WebP (smaller).
-Quality 1 produces near-lossless.
-The browser's built-in encoder doesn't expose a "true lossless" mode — for that use a desktop tool.
+Quality 1 is the browser's near-lossless mode.
+The browser's encoder doesn't expose a separate "true lossless" mode — for that, use cwebp -lossless on the desktop.